stalj/prg-basics/02-TypesAndVariables/02-TypesAndVariables.md

     # People up to and including 26 years of age are exempt
     # from paying taxes in Poland.
 Write a program that,
     # based on the person's age entered from the keyboard,
-    # displays True if the person is exempt from paying taxes
+    # prints True if the person is exempt from paying taxes
-    # and displays False otherwise.
+    # and prints False otherwise.
     #
     age = int(input('Enter age: '))
     no_tax = age < ...